Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 Windows has a Windows Service Recovery mechanism that makes sure that a crashed service will be restarted.

 The endpoint can fail when using the [NServiceBus Host](nservicebus-host/) or when [self hosting and implementing a critical error handler that exits the process](critical-errors.md#default-action-handling-in-nservicebus) in case a critical error occurs.

-Not having Windows Service Recovery configured will result in message processing to halt.
+If Windows Service Recovery is not configured, then the message processing will halt.
+Therefore it's important to configure Recovery options, when hosting an NServiceBus endpoint as a Windows Service.

-When an NServiceBus endpoint is hosted as a Windows Service it is important to configure its Recovery options.
-These can be set by the service properties or via `sc.exe` which has advanced configuration options.
+The Recovery options can be adjusted via Services dialog or via `sc.exe`.
+Note that the command line tool has advanced configuration options.

 #### Configuring Service Recovery via sc.exe